Back to Blog

 Energy Security: Why This Matters for Singapore

 Singapore imports 95% of its energy.
-Natural gas arrives via pipelines from Malaysia and Indonesia, or as LNG from global markets.
-Any disruption — geopolitical tension, supply chain breakdown, price shock — directly impacts every household and business in the country.
+Natural gas arrives via pipelines and as LNG from global markets.
+Any disruption — geopolitical tension, supply chain breakdown, price shock — directly impacts every household.
+The 2026 Middle East LNG disruption has already pushed Q2 electricity tariffs significantly higher.

 Distributed solar with battery storage fundamentally changes this equation.
 When thousands of homes each generate and store their own energy, the nation develops a resilient, distributed energy grid that no single point of failure can bring down.
-Your home battery is not just a personal convenience — it is a cell in Singapore’s collective energy immune system.
+Your Sunollo Essential or Abundance battery is not just a personal asset — it is a cell in Singapore's collective energy immune system.

 Whether you are adding storage to an existing solar system or planning a complete new installation, the process starts with understanding your energy consumption patterns and goals.